FOCUS AREA: Mobility

 Mobility Aids

-Ensuring that appropriate mobility aids are available and affordable for all.
+Ready for Living is advocating for appropriate mobility aids being available and affordable for all.

 Mobility Aid options: